 - E – F# – E – B

-Playing these chord patterns on a daily basis can help you get more comfortable with B major on the piano and make chord transitions sound more natural.
+Practicing these chord patterns often will help you get more comfortable with B major on the piano and make your playing sound more natural.

-These progressions demonstrate the diversity of the B major chord progression, ranging from upbeat to powerful.
+These progressions show how useful a B major chord progression can be.
 They are a great way to put your knowledge of piano chords to the test.
 To understand these chord symbols and how to play them, check out Skoove’s tailor-made beginner chord progression courses.

 Piano chords generator